SeriousOldMan/Simulator-Controller/Docs/Virtual Race Engineer.md

 ![](https://github.com/SeriousOldMan/Simulator-Controller/blob/main/Docs/Images/Session%20Database%203.jpg)

 This tool gives you access to the database where you have access to the tyre pressures of all your past sessions, where you can store your track specific car setups and where you can provide default values for various settings for the Virtual Race Asssistants.
 These values can be used to initialize the [race settings](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Virtual-Race-Engineer#race-settings) using track and car specific default values.
+Telemetry information of all past sessions is also stored in the database.
+Use the ["Strategy Workbench"](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Virtual-Race-Strategist#strategy-development) to browse this data.

 You have to use the menus in the upper left area to specify the simulation, car, track, current weather and so on.
 After you have done that, you can select one of the database topics using the choice tabs.